freshtilledsoil/corkscrew/README.md

 If you need extra functionality in the framework itself (outside of the styleguide), you would do so in corkscrew-extend.js.
 We don't recommend using corkscrew.js for customizing the interface, which is the main Javascript file for the application, because it could affect upgrades.

+## API

+Each element has a JSON output version routed to {baseURL}/{section}/{element}/json.

+For example, JSON for buttons can be accessed via: http://localhost:8080/components/buttons/json

 ## Contributing

 1. Fork it!